-Whilst it may at first seem intimidating, making your own Thai curry paste at home really is not that difficult.
+While it may initially seem intimidating, making your own Thai curry paste at home is not that difficult.

-In fact, it is simply a matter of going shopping as none of the preparation work requires any skill at all.
+In fact, it is simply a matter of going shopping as none of the preparation work requires “skill”.

 My version of this classic Thai paste has been Westernised to an extent and I also add cumin and coriander seeds which often feature in some curry pastes.

 However, this makes enough paste to make 6 or 7 curries for 2 people.
 As a result of this unless you are on a Thai curry fest then I recommend freezing this in portions.